newrelic/entity-definitions/docs/relationships/candidate_relationships.md

 category: AWSS3BUCKET
 ```

 3. Define one or more `lookups` for the candidate.
-Each lookup specifies the `entityTypes` related to the category.
+   1. These are rules that specify the `entityTypes` related to the `category`.
+   They allow you to target entities of specific types during the lookup process.
+   For instance, if you have an entity type called `INFRA-HOST`, and you define a lookup for it,
+   the relationship synthesis process will inspect only entities of type `INFRA-HOST` to find potential matches for the candidate relationship.
+   This focused approach enhances the precision and efficiency of the relationship synthesis.

 Example: